Studying at Oxbridge, the UK, and elsewhere

 • This is much easier than in the US, where you need to send separate applications to every school, and people often apply to 10 or more schools.

-• British students spend there last 2 years in high school studying 3 or 4 subjects.
+• British students spend their last 2 years in high school studying 3 or 4 subjects.

 • Usually, they are related subjects, such as mathematics, physics, and chemistry, or English, history, and French, or mathematics, economics, and geography.

-• It is considered a disadvantage in applying to university if you take a mix of humanities and science for example: it does not help to be well-rounded.
+• It is considered a disadvantage in applying to university if you take a mix of humanities and science; it does not help to be well-rounded.

-• They take exams called A-levels: graded A-E; the highest grade is A*.
+• A-level exams: graded A-E; the highest grade is A*.
 These exams are advanced, covering what is considered college material in the US.

-• The A-level exams are all the traditional approach, essay or problems, no multiple choice.
-AP exams are mixed essay and multiple choice and SAT I and II are all multiple choice.
+• The A-level exams are traditional (essay or problems, no multiple choice).
+AP exams are mixed essay and multiple choice, SAT and ACT are all multiple choice.

-• You cannot take A-levels in the US.
-In fact, British universities will often ask for AP exams for students from countries where you can’t take A-levels and there aren’t national exams the British have confidence in.
+• You cannot take A-levels in the US; British universities will often ask for AP exams instead.

 • Universities do not look at grades from their teachers.

-• If you apply to British universities from the US, they are not interested in GPA or ECs.
-They are mostly interested in test scores.
-It is the opposite of the US in that AP exams are generally most important, then SAT IIs, and then SAT Is or ACTs.
+• If you apply to British universities from the US, they are mostly interested in test scores.
+AP exams are generally most important, then SAT IIs, and then SAT Is or ACT .

 • When you apply to a British university, you apply to a specific department.
-At least at Oxford and Cambridge, it is the department that makes the decision.
-You will study only within that department and it is close to impossible to change.
+At Oxford and Cambridge, it is the department that makes the decision.
+You will study only within that department

 • About 30 US students from US high schools are admitted into Oxford or Cambridge every year.